 4. Fat Burner

 A struggle in bulking phases is always adding too much body fat.
-That’s where fat burner supplements might come in handy to ensure you keep on top of the flabby stuff.
+That's where fat burner for men might come in handy to ensure you keep on top of the flabby stuff.

 His Fitness Tips

 Here are five simple tips I’ve picked from Mike through my research, and they will help you with muscle gains.